INVESTIGATION: Inside Story of Christmas Eve killings in Plateau

 “We saw people approaching our homes with guns and we came out scared.
 As we tried to run, we saw a lot of people from different sides,” Mr Muhammad said.

-Mr Bulus said the assailants on the Fulani settlement were natives; residents of neighbouring communities who were agitated by the attack of the previous nights.
+Mr Philip said the assailants on the Fulani settlement were natives; residents of neighbouring communities who were agitated by the attack of the previous nights.

 However, Mr Muhammad, disagrees, saying those people were the ones shooting the previous night.

-Note: Editor’s Note: This story was updated by changing the names of two of the central characters who raised concerns for their safety after the story was published